-In 2019 the Community Music School of Webster University partnered with Chamber Project Saint Louis to be the resident ensemble for the 2019-2020 Young Composers Competition.
-Winning works from the competition will be performed by Chamber Project musicians during the culminating Young Composers Competition Concert on March 28, 2020.
+In 2019, the Community Music School of Webster University partnered with Chamber Project Saint Louis to be the resident ensemble for the 2019-2020 Young Composers Competition.

-The St. Louis Public School District and the Community Music School of Webster University have partnered to offer Individual Lessons after school for voice and band instruments.
+The St. Louis Public School District and the Community Music School of Webster University have partnered to offer individual lessons after school for voice and band instruments.
 This program is designed to support and supplement the existing music programs in the school.
-Students participating in the program receive weekly lessons throughout the school year and perform on an end of the year recital.
+Students participating in the program receive weekly lessons throughout the school year and perform in an end-of-the-year recital.
 The St. Louis Public School District Partnership program is currently offered at McKinley Classical Leadership Academy.

 The Community Music School of Webster University is funded in part by the Arts and Education Council of Greater St. Louis.

-CMS students benefit through our partnerships with the Webster University Department of Music, the St. Louis Symphony, The Sheldon Concert Hall, and other arts and community organizations.
+CMS students benefit through our partnerships with the Webster University Department of Music, the St. Louis Symphony Orchestra, The Sheldon Concert Hall, and other arts and community organizations.